parkseohye/jb243.github.io/README.md

 ## **2\.
 Aim** 1**.** Realize the democratization of **knowledge**

-○ Because education is no longer equal...

-○ Because education no longer shows hope and dreams...

-○ World is getting sick...

-○ People often get frustrated because they find it difficult to study or spend a lot of time unnecessarily.

-○ There were many cases where people didn't fully enjoy the pleasure of satisfying my desire for knowledge.

-○ Strong measures need to be taken because enormous educational expenses make Korea sick.

-○ **By** the way, will World's enthusiasm for education be lowered even if the final and best knowledge system for all fields is disclosed?

-○ Advice **from** Avocado Addict

-> In an era where AI dominates AI, the collapse of capitalism will accelerate and return to a self-sufficient society will proceed.
+Because education is no longer equal...
+Because education no longer shows hope and dreams...
+World is getting sick...
+People often get frustrated because they find it difficult to study or spend a lot of time unnecessarily.
+There were many cases where people didn't fully enjoy the pleasure of satisfying my desire for knowledge.
+Strong measures need to be taken because enormous educational expenses make Korea sick. **By** the way, will World's enthusiasm for education be lowered even if the final and best knowledge system for all fields is disclosed?
+Advice **from** Avocado Addict.
+In an era where AI dominates AI, the collapse of capitalism will accelerate and return to a self-sufficient society will proceed.
 For those who are lagging behind this era, democratization of knowledge is essential.

 ## **3\.
 Aim** 2**.** prevention of human cognitive saturation